burrapriyanka85-pixel/Titanic-Survival-Classifier-Custom-Edition-/README.md

 Predictions are generated using the saved pipeline without retraining

-This design ensures consistent, reproducible, and reliable predictions.
+✔ Ensures consistent, reproducible, and reliable predictions

 🧠 How to Run the Project
 1️⃣ Clone the repository